greg1232/modeltune/mlc_evaluator/deploy/README.md

 models for inference.
 We use vLLM to handle inference and start a server

 TLDR: What's happening at a high level?
-1. Download the adapter weights
+1. Download the adapter weights (not necessarily from HuggingFace)
 2. Use docker to create a vLLM image with those adapter weights
 3. Run that docker image on GCP or AWS to serve the custom model